gdindzida/baltazar/README.md

     - ???
 - Bugs
     - ???
+- CI/CD
+    - Setup basic git action checks (MVP)
+        - all tests
+            - Windows testing
+            - Linux testing
+        - all clang-tidy and format checks
+        - investigate how to test benchmarks
 - SoC testing
     - Investigate which board is best for testing (MVP)
         - Memory constraints